 Wandering the forest for weeks beset with hunger and injuries, the wife arrived at a hunter’s cabin.
 The hunter, a man of integrity, took pity and gave her refuge and food to eat, and after some time they got married and lived together in great happiness until one day when the hunter was out in the forest looking for game meat, an unkempt beggar knocked at the hunter’s door, asking for a place to stay.

-Whilst graciously preparing a meal for the beggar, the woman came to the shocking realisation he was her former husband.
+Whilst graciously preparing a meal for the beggar, the woman came to the shocking realization he was her former husband.
 Upon hearing the hunter’s returning footsteps, she hid the beggar in a haystack, fearing his discovery would ruin her newfound happiness.

 Loaded with an excellent haul and keen to celebrate the approaching Tet holiday, the hunter made a roast on the haystack, completely unaware of the beggar.
 Preferring to remain silent for fear of retribution towards his former wife, the beggar was set ablaze.
-The former wife, filled with grief when realising the beggar was sacrificing himself for her, threw herself into the flames.
-The hunter, together with the star crossed lovers, threw himself into the flames as he could not imagine life without the hunter’s wife.
+The former wife, filled with grief when realizing the beggar was sacrificing himself for her, threw herself into the flames.
+The hunter, together with the star-crossed lovers, threw himself into the flames as he could not imagine life without the hunter’s wife.

 The noble deaths of the three kitchen gods are remembered on the 23rd day of the 12th month.
 On this day, Vietnamese people offer the best food and spices and money and clothing.